What is DevOps?

 - Web and configuration files

-Wanna Crack the next Interview of AWS like an Ace, here’s a Golden opportunity for you Top AWS Interview Questions!
+Wanna Crack the next Interview of AWS like an Ace, here’s a Golden opportunity for you with these Top AWS Interview Questions!

 Working of AWS CodeDeploy